ideasman42/the_joy_of_life_drawing/book.rst

 *Life Drawing-Describing Drawing*

-The incomplete image drawn below reveals the rapid strokes from feet to hands, to violin stem to sound box near the chin.
-The graphite strokes are light and travel around, in and out of the models form, filling in all the space on the page, ...continuous movement of my arm from my shoulder to my fingers, ...my eyes scanning the models entire surface features and spaces...judging distances between limbs, the violin and bow, ll the time checking for proportion and accuracy in this exercise...This aspect of drawing for proportion, may take 5 to 10 minutes of a 20 minute sitting.
+The incomplete image drawn below reveals the rapid strokes from feet to hands, to violin stem, to sound box near the chin.
+The graphite strokes are light and travel around, in and out of the models form, filling in all the space on the page, ...continuous movement of my arm from my shoulder to my fingers, ...my eyes scanning the models entire surface features and spaces...judging distances between limbs, the violin and bow, all the time checking for proportion and accuracy in this exercise...This aspect of drawing for proportion, may take 5 to 10 minutes of a 20 minute sitting.
 Time for me ceased with this intense involvement and our group was given no warning that the pose had only 5 minutes left.
 This was an error on the part of the life drawing co ordinater.